 - i.
-A cold frame is limited to six and one-half (6.5) feet in height. - ii.
-Any plastic covering of a cold frame must be removed and stored when plant cultivation is not in process.
+Cold frames are not permitted to exceed six and one-half (6.5) feet in height. - ii.
+Any plastic covering of a cold frame must be removed and stored when plant cultivation is not in process. - g.

-g.
 Compost Bin